Manual vs. Automated: Why Software is the Key to FI Risk Management

 By Ron Taché

-Ron is the General Manager of WolfPAC, a low-friction, easy-adoption risk management platform backed by Wolf & Company and built for financial institutions, healthcare organizations, and FinTech companies.
+Ron is the General Manager of WolfPAC, a low-friction, easy-adoption GRC platform backed by Wolf & Company and built for financial institutions, healthcare organizations, and FinTech companies.

 Risk management is like many other routine tasks: balancing a checkbook, brushing your teeth, or even changing passwords.